KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 ---
-title: "The Magic Circle: trick revealed"
+title: 'The Magic Circle: trick revealed'
 keywords:
   - css
   - riddle
 ---

-{% info %}
-Spoilers!
-This post is the solution of a CSS riddle proposed in [a previous article](/2014/02/19/the-magic-circle-a-css-brain-teaser/).
-{% endinfo %}
+{% info %} Spoilers!
+This post is the solution of a CSS riddle proposed in [a previous article](/2014/02/19/the-magic-circle-a-css-brain-teaser/). {% endinfo %}

 Time’s up people!
 First, thanks for playing.
 There have been quite a few proposals, all of them very interesting in their own way.
 In the end, I think the riddle was slightly easier than expected but it’s pretty cool to dig into your code to see how you’ve worked around the problem.

 Among the possible solutions, I thought about:

-* Pseudo-elements with box-shadows/borders (what I &mdash; and most of you &mdash; came up with)
+- Pseudo-elements with box-shadows/borders (what I &mdash; and most of you &mdash; came up with)
-* Pseudo-elements with duplicated background
+- Pseudo-elements with duplicated background
-* Clip-path
+- Clip-path
-* Radial-gradients
+- Radial-gradients
-* SVG?
+- SVG?

 In this post I will be explaining my solution step by step and I’ll end the article by talking about some of the clever proposals you sent me.